Computational

 - determination of the structure and energetics of nanostructured metal oxide materials to provide the basis for understanding the reactive nature of these novel materials;

-- examining electron transfer at interfaces of metal oxides, including nanostructured materials, to understand the factors controlling the reactivity of nanoscale materials.
+- examining electron transfer at interfaces of metal oxides, including nanostructured materials, to understand the factors controlling the reactivity of nanoscale materials; and

-Our research teams are also developing quantum algorithms to study computational chemistry on quantum computers.
-Much of this work is built from the backbone of NWChem computational chemistry code.
+Our research teams are also developing quantum algorithms to study chemistry on quantum computers.
+Much of this work is built from the backbone of the open-source NWChem computational chemistry code, which is developed and maintained at PNNL.

 Research Centers and Facilities

-Computational chemistry solves some of the most complex challenges in chemistry using the power of computers and providing insight into chemical, material, and geochemical problems at the molecular and nanoscale level.
-Our research teams here at PNNL make crucial contributions to advance these important fields.
+Computational chemistry can help researchers solve complex problems in chemistry using state-of-the-art computing facilities to provide insight into chemical, biological, material, and geochemical problems at the molecular and nanoscale level.
+Our research teams here at PNNL are advancing computational chemistry, from code development to emerging implementation paradigms.